Sparsh-Banerjee23/Sparsh-Banerjee23.github.io/index.md

 * Lab 6 Part 2 (Blackjack):

   This was my favorite lab because the entire concept and project was fun to code.
 Making a functioning blackjack game was a bit of a challenge, but while also being quite fun.
 By using if statements to      implement functions, the game came together to become a functional and fun blackjack game.
+This game taught me a lot about loops and feedback.
+Making decisions in the code based on what the user deos.
 It worked so well that I actually was able to play it with a friend.

 * Lab 4 Part 2 (HiLo game):